JonasTischer/react-fastapi-starter/README.md

 3. From `frontend`, run `pnpm test:e2e`.

 You can override the frontend URL Playwright uses by exporting `PLAYWRIGHT_BASE_URL` or the port via `PLAYWRIGHT_WEB_PORT`.

-*Disclaimer: This project is not affiliated with Vercel.*